Ferrocene

 Ferrocene is an organometallic compound with the formula Fe(C5H5)2.
-The molecule is a complex consisting of two cyclopentadienyl rings sandwiching a central iron atom.
+The molecule is a cyclopentadienyl complex consisting of two cyclopentadienyl rings sandwiching a central iron atom.
 It is an orange solid with a camphor-like odor that sublimes above room temperature, and is soluble in most organic solvents.
-It is remarkable for its stability: it is unaffected by air, water, strong bases, and can be heated to 400 °C without decomposition.
+It is remarkable for its stability: it is unaffected by air, water, or strong bases, and can be heated to 400 C without decomposition.
 In oxidizing conditions it can reversibly react with strong acids to form the ferrocenium cation Fe(C5H5)2(+).

 The first reported synthesis of ferrocene was in 1951.
 Its unusual stability puzzled chemists, and required the development of new theory to explain its formation and bonding.
-The discovery of ferrocene and its many analogues, known as metallocenes, sparked excitement and led to a rapid growth in the discipline of organometallic chemistry.
+The discovery of ferrocene and its many structural analogues, known as metallocenes, sparked excitement and led to a rapid growth in the discipline of organometallic chemistry.
 Geoffrey Wilkinson and Ernst Otto Fischer, both of whom worked on elucidating the structure of ferrocene, later shared the 1973 Nobel Prize in Chemistry for their work on organometallic sandwich compounds.
-Ferrocene itself has no large-scale applications, but has found more niche uses in catalysis, as a fuel additive, and as a tool in undergraduate education.
+Ferrocene itself has no large-scale applications, but has found more niche uses in catalysis, as a fuel additive, as an internal standard in electrochemical research, and as a tool in undergraduate education.

 History

 Discovery

 Ferrocene was discovered by accident twice.
 The first known synthesis may have been made in the late 1940s by unknown researchers at Union Carbide, who tried to pass hot cyclopentadiene vapor through an iron pipe.
 The vapor reacted with the pipe wall, creating a "yellow sludge" that clogged the pipe.
 Years later, a sample of the sludge that had been saved was obtained and analyzed by Eugene O. Brimm, shortly after reading Kealy and Pauson's article, and was found to consist of ferrocene.

 The second time was around 1950, when Samuel A. Miller, John A. Tebboth, and John F. Tremaine, researchers at British Oxygen, were attempting to synthesize amines from hydrocarbons and nitrogen in a modification of the Haber process.
-When they tried to react cyclopentadiene with nitrogen at 300 °C, at atmospheric pressure, they were disappointed to see the hydrocarbon react with some source of iron, yielding ferrocene.
+When they tried to react cyclopentadiene with nitrogen at 300 C, at atmospheric pressure, they were disappointed to see the hydrocarbon react with some source of iron, yielding ferrocene.
 While they too observed its remarkable stability, they put the observation aside and did not publish it until after Pauson reported his findings.
 Kealy and Pauson were later provided with a sample by Miller et al., who confirmed that the products were the same compound.

 In 1951, Peter L. Pauson and Thomas J. Kealy at Duquesne University attempted to prepare fulvalene ((C5H4)2) by oxidative dimerization of cyclopentadiene (C5H6).
-To that end, they reacted the Grignard compound cyclopentadienyl magnesium bromide in diethyl ether with ferric chloride as an oxidizer.
+To that end, they reacted the Grignard compound cyclopentadienyl magnesium bromide in diethyl ether with iron(III) chloride as an oxidizer.
 However, instead of the expected fulvalene, they obtained a light orange powder of "remarkable stability", with the formula C10H10Fe.